 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

-Graeme Garden has, for many years, been making a pun of the title of this movie in an on-running joke on the BBC Radio series "I'm Sorry I Haven't a Clue".
+For many years, Graeme Garden made puns of the title a running gag on the BBC Radio series "I'm Sorry I Haven't a Clue".
 See more »

 See more »